tbilbe/Cruise-ships/README.md

 # Cruise ships Repo :ship: :speedboat:

 Further OOP - building cruise ships and stuff!

+#Further Development with the front-end -> :boom:

 Lets make a front-end interface for this thing-a-ma-bob! :ship: